What Makes a Great Leader in Dance?

 And What Can They Create Together?

-Yes, It takes a little getting used to.
-You drive a car don’t you?
-It took a little time getting used to it.
-But then… just like dance…sheer freedom like flying, hovering, floating, or… a race car dodging in and out of traffic…pure exhileration!
+Yes.
+It takes a little getting used to.
+You drive a car, don’t you?
+It took a little time to get used to driving the car too.
+But then…just like dance….sheer freedom like flying, hovering, floating or… a race car weaving in and out of traffic…pure exhilaration!

-Followers have to follow.Follower: Followers have to follow?
+Followers have to follow?
 Give up control?
 You are asking us to relinquish the choices of where we are going?
 You have got to be kidding!
-We have been walking around this planet all by ourselves for many years without any help, thank you.
+We have been walking around this planet all by ourselves for many years without any help.
+Thank you.

 Of course, I realize the hardest thing for a follower to do is actually follow.
 Yet, if you do just that, you will have an experience that transcends what you could possibly experience on your own.
 It is not about relinquishing who you are.
 Dancing with another person is a partnership.